Clyng57/neumattercss/README.md

 A light-weight neumorphic css framework to standardize layouts and spacing.
 A moderate utility first approach.

+Add :hover or :active to any attributes class except for a-rounded.

+    a-bg/concave:hover
+    prefix-property/value:conditional

 [ View Documentation ](https://neumattercss.com)

 ## Table of Contents